dimalama/backup-scripts/README.md

 - `PERSONAL_DOCS_DIR`: Path to your personal documents
 - `GIT_USER_EMAIL`: Your Git email (optional)
 - `GIT_USER_NAME`: Your Git username (optional)

+## Launch Agents

+The launch agents are configured to:
+- Run backups daily at midnight
+- Run on system boot
+- Keep logs in the `logs` directory

+You can modify the schedule by editing the `StartCalendarInterval` in the plist files.

 ## Logs